hzs0084/EHC-Resources/cyberforce/VMSetup/PLC/installation.md

 ## 1. Create the VM in Proxmox

 2. **Upload Ubuntu ISO (if not already uploaded)**
-   - Select desired storage for iso
+   - Choose desired storage for iso
    - Select `Download from URL.`
    - Paste `https://releases.ubuntu.com/jammy/ubuntu-22.04.5-live-server-amd64.iso` into the URL slot
    - Press `Download`